-As EFT Universe trainers, Alina Frank and I have instructed and mentored hundreds of EFT students as they progressed through the certification process.
+As EFT Master Trainers, Alina Frank and I have instructed and mentored hundreds of EFT students as they progressed through the certification process.
 The curriculum is thorough, the practical experience is rigorous, and the exams test knowledge.
 All this is as it should be, so the result is quality EFT practitioners who have gained the skills needed and can feel confident in their abilities.

 That being said, a skillful practitioner is not necessarily a skillful businessperson.
 Individuals are exposed to tapping through a variety of experiences, often witnessing profound transformation and healings.
 Those events can be so powerful that they make the choice to devote their lives to EFT and begin a new career, brimming with excitement and passion.
 If, however, they have no entrepreneurial skills or have never run a business or a private practice before, they can easily become overwhelmed by the need to wear multiple job description hats.